Plebeians: Meals

 Since meat was very expensive, animal products such as pork, beef and veal would have been considered a delicacy to plebeians.
 Instead, a plebeian diet mainly consisted of bread and vegetables.
 Common flavouring for their food included honey, vinegar and different herbs and spices.
-A well-known condiment to this day known as garum, which is a fish sauce was also largely consumed.
+A well-known condiment to this day known as garum, which is a fish sauce, was also largely consumed.
+Apartments often did not have kitchens in them so families would get food from restaurants and/or bars.